News & Events

 - Recognizing brilliance and innovation in nonprofit programs and projects, LEVI received a NOVA Civic Award from the Community Foundation Serving Boulder County in 2003.
 NOVA awards are designed to recognize and honor some of the outstanding nonprofit organizations in Boulder County.

-To view recent and current campaigns, click here.
+To view historic campaigns, click here.